-7.1.2 The road will result in the loss of arable land, woodland and grassland.
-However, there is ample existing habitat for hares in the study area, and in conjunction with the creation of suitable habitat areas adjacent to the route and the careful siting of construction compounds this will ensure that the magnitude of this impact will be is low negative and the significance is minor.
+7.1.3 The road would result in the loss of arable land, woodland and grassland.
+However, there is ample existing habitat for hares in the study area, and in conjunction with the creation of suitable habitat areas adjacent to the route and the careful siting of construction compounds this will ensure that the magnitude of this impact will be is low negative and the residual impact significance is Minor.